- wear a face covering

 It is important that the people responsible for the performance or rehearsal work with the performers, and those assisting with the performance and rehearsals, or their representatives, on the health and safety aspects of these exemptions.

-People responsible for the rehearsal or performance should, as part of their risk assessments, be able to explain how the wearing of face coverings or one-metre distancing or partitioning would materially impede the performance or rehearsal; for example, that the production would be unable to proceed without fundamentally changing the performance; or that the health and safety of the people concerned would in other ways be at risk.
+People responsible for the rehearsal or performance should, as part of their risk assessments, be able to explain how the wearing of face coverings or two-metre distancing or partitioning would materially impede the performance or rehearsal; for example, that the production would be unable to proceed without fundamentally changing the performance; or that the health and safety of the people concerned would in other ways be at risk.

 The exemption relates to “rehearsing for a performance” and not to organisations or groups which might rehearse regularly indoors but without a final performance intended or planned.